intojs/two-frameworks-one-application/two-frameworks-one-app.md

 # The loan calculator

 Let's take a hypothetical example of building a loan calculator, a simple application to determine the monthly payment for a fixed-rate loan.

+With a new client and a short deadline (three one week sprints), we have a very challenging task on our hands.

+With a short deadline and unknow technologies, we have a very challenging task on our hands.

 Following the guidelines found in the brilliant book _Writing Effective Use Cases_ written by _Alistair Cockburn_, let's define a simple use case, user story, for our task.